Squad automatic weapon: Germany

 West Germany's original plan in the late 1980s was to adopt the new 5.56mm Heckler & Koch G41 assault rifle (a variant of the HK33) to replace the 7.62mm Heckler & Koch G3 battle rifle and the 4.7mm Heckler & Koch G11 carbine to replace the 9mm IMI MP2 Uzi and Heckler & Koch MP5.
 The end of the Cold War and the reunification of Germany in 1990 forced everyone to scramble for a cheap alternative.
 The G36 family was created from a proof-of-concept prototype rechambered to fire the 5.56mm NATO cartridge.
 It is composed of an assault rifle (G36), light machine gun (MG36), assault carbine (G36K), and PDW (G36C).
 Though produced, presented and ordered, the MG36 was never adopted by the German Army as the differences and benefits to the G36 were seen as marginal, resulting in the order being cancelled.
 The 5.56mm NATO MG4 is the standard platoon-level support weapon of the German Army, adopted in 2005.
 The 7.62mm NATO MG5 resembles the MG4 and is the new general-purpose machine gun of the German Army, adopted in 2015.

 Italy

 In the 1980s the Italian military considered the idea of adopting a heavy-barrelled magazine-fed 5.56mm automatic rifle.
 It was to accompany the 5.56mm Beretta AR70/90 assault rifle and supplement the 7.62mm MG 42/59 general purpose machine gun.
 A rethinking of the concept led to their adoption of the belt-fed FN Minimi instead.

+India

+The INSAS LMG has been the standard issue squad automatic rifle for the Indian Army since late 1990s but is being replaced by the Negev NG7, over 56,000 of which has been ordered.